 Before the 1962 game, the Tangerine Bowl had only hosted small college teams.
-In the three previous years, the bowl hosted Lamar, The Citadel, and Presbyterian.
+The bowl hosted Lamar, The Citadel, and Presbyterian in the three previous years.
 It is now known as the Citrus Bowl.

-The Tangerine was UH’s second-ever bowl game and the first time ever that UH fans could watch their team on television.
+The Tangerine was UH’s second-ever bowl game and the first time UH fans could watch their team on television.
 The Coogs finished 7-4 in Bill Yeoman’s first season.